Blige Mary J.

 Early career

-Born in 1971 in The Bronx, Mary J. Blige began singing in her childhood church choir.
-Her big break came in 1989 when a demo tape recorded in a mall karaoke booth was heard by Uptown Records A&R Jeff Redd, leading to a recording contract with the label.
+Born in 1971 in The Bronx, New York, Mary J. Blige grew up in Yonkers and began singing in church.
+Her big break came in 1989 when a recording of her covering Anita Baker's "Caught Up in the Rapture" was sent to Uptown Records, leading to an internship and later a recording contract with the label.

 Breakthrough